polyfy/polylith/readme.md

   by having at least one :require statement that includes the 'clj-time' namespace.

-  Libraries are only specified per environment, and the way it finds out which libraries are used for a specific brick, is by looking in :ns->lib in ./deps.edn which in this case has the value {clj-time clj-time} - typed in as symbols.
+  Libraries are only specified per environment, and the way it finds out which libraries are used for a specific brick, is by looking in :ns-to-lib in ./deps.edn which in this case has the value {clj-time clj-time} - typed in as symbols.

   Libraries are selected per envronment and it's therefore possible to have different